-- A. A maximum of 13 quarter units of approved credit may be transferred from an accredited college or university.
+A maximum of 13 quarter units of approved credit may be transferred from an accredited college or university.
 The work must have been completed as a graduate student (this does not include student teaching).
 Extension courses may apply if the transcript or catalog clearly indicates that the course would have applied toward a graduate degree at the sponsoring institution.
 Extension courses at the graduate level (400-level series) may apply.
-No more than 13 quarter units of extension courses are acceptable.
-Transfer credit is subject to evaluation and advisor approval. - B. A maximum of 12 quarter units of approved upper division coursework.
+Transfer credit is subject to evaluation and advisor approval.